EliasDeHondt/ComputerSystems2/Theory/theory-exercises.md

         - ***2*** ***7*** ***2*** ***2*** ***12*** = **0x02722C**
     - 0x1E2345 + 0x02722C = **0x209571**

+### ✒️Exam questions 1

+1. What are the tasks of an operating system?
+Give a clear description per task.
+>

+2. What is a Von Neumann architecture?
+>

+3. How can a microprocessor address the ROM?
+>

+4. What is POST?
+>

+5. What is a HAL?
+>

+6. What steps does the BIOS perform at startup?
+>

+7. What does the MBR look like?
+>

+8. What are the differences between BIOS and UEFI?
+Explain.
+>

+9. Which components are on a video card?
+Explain them.
+>

+10. What is memory-mapped I/O?
+>

 ## 📂I/O & bestandsbeheer

 ### 📝Exercise 1: How to configer RAID 1 on Linux